dairycultist/syrup-and-sugar/README.md

 A competitor with the Stoneworks modpack for beta 1.7.3.

-Adds: Exploration and overpowered magic.
+Adds: Exploration, improved progression, and overpowered magic.

 ### Mod Details